bandprotocol/oracle-consumer/docs/quick_start.md

 ### Open and Vote the update symbol requests proposal
 The purpose of this proposal is to request price data from BandChain at `block_interval` specified in the proposal.
-If the proposal is approved, the pricefeedx module will retrieve the data and store the response on the consumer chain.
+If the proposal is approved, the pricefeed module will retrieve the data and store the response on the consumer chain.

 #### create proposal.json